ThakeeNathees/pocketlang/docs/pages/Getting-Started/build-from-source.md

 ## %% Using a build script %%

-You could find some of the build script for different build system in the `build/` direcroty.
-If you don't find a scirpt for your prifered system, request on github by [opening an issue](https://github.com/ThakeeNathees/pocketlang/issues/new) or feel free to contribute one.
+You could find some of the build script for different build system in the `build/` directory.
+If you don't find a script for your preferred system, request on github by [opening an issue](https://github.com/ThakeeNathees/pocketlang/issues/new) or feel free to contribute one.